 329 In the Matter of Greater Jamaica Dev.
 Corp., 111 A.D.3d 937 (N.Y.
 App.
 Div.
 Nov.
 27, 2013).

+The commissioner of the Department of Taxation and Finance is authorized to develop standards for electronic real property tax administration (E-RPT).
+Such standards establish the means of accepting electronic petitions for exemption.

 Applications for mandatory nonprofit exemptions must be made on the prescribed forms provided by the state board, or on any comparable form as provided by the assessor from the appropriate county, city, town, or village from which the exemption is provided.
 However, even if an application is not submitted on time, an assessor may choose to grant the exemption anyway as long as the assessor personally inspects the property and certifies in writing that it satisfies all the requirements for the exemption.
 If the assessor does not grant an exemption, the property owner may seek judicial review.330

 330 N.Y.
 Real Prop.
 Tax Law § 420-A(11).